Verstappen On Austrian Sprint Pole, Misery For Mercedes - UrduPoint

 Verstappen On Austrian Sprint Pole, Misery For Mercedes

-Spielberg bei Knittelfeld, Austria, July 8 (UrduPoint / Pakistan Point News - 8th Jul, 2022 ) :Max Verstappen claimed pole for the Austrian Grand Prix sprint race as Friday qualifying proved a double disaster for Mercedes.
+Spielberg bei Knittelfeld, Austria, July 8 (UrduPoint / Pakistan Point News - 9th Jul, 2022 ) :Max Verstappen claimed pole for the Austrian Grand Prix sprint race on Friday to enhance his standing as the Red Bull Ring master but Mercedes suffered a double disaster in a qualifying session laden with drama.

-Both Lewis Hamilton and George Russell crashed in the top-10 shoot-out at the Spielberg circuit, owned by Verstappen's Red Bull team.
+Verstappen pulled out a stunning lap in front of tens of thousands of his Dutch fans to grab the prime grid position by just 0.029sec from Charles Leclerc's Ferrari.

-The world champion who has tens of thousands of Dutch fans supporting him is joined on the front row of Saturday's 100km sprint by the Ferrari of Charles Leclerc.
+"It's incredible to see the crowd here and see so much orange and the support I get now for a few years already here," the Belgian-born Dutch world champion said.

 Hamilton made a rare mistake to smash into the barrier at turn seven on a fast lap with five and a half minutes of Q3 left.